 - 1. To ensure that adequate land shall be retained in permanent open space use and that natural, scenic and historic resources are protected. - 2.
-To provide adequate recreational resources and opportunities for the citizens of the

-3. To protect, conserve, enhance and maintain the Willamette River Greenway.
+To provide adequate recreational resources and opportunities for the citizens of the community and visitors. - 3.
+To protect, conserve, enhance and maintain the Willamette River Greenway.